webosose/website/content/en/docs/guides/setup/system-requirements.md

 ## Target Device Requirements

-A **target device** is a device that runs webOS OSE.
+A **target device*- is a device that runs webOS OSE.
 To test apps and services on your target device, we recommend that you prepare the following set of hardware and peripheral devices.

 ### For webOS OSE 2.0.0 or Higher

-* Raspberry Pi 4
+- Raspberry Pi 4
-* microSD card (8 GB or larger) and microSD card reader device
+- microSD card (8 GB or larger) and microSD card reader device
-* HDMI-compatible touchscreen using USB interface, with 1920x1080 resolution
+- HDMI-compatible touchscreen using USB interface, with 1920x1080 resolution
-* Micro HDMI to HDMI cable
+- Micro HDMI to HDMI cable
-* Ethernet cable and internet connection
+- Ethernet cable and internet connection
-* (Optional) Input devices such as a keyboard and a mouse
+- (Optional) Input devices such as a keyboard and a mouse

 {{< note >}}
-* webOS OSE 2.0 officially supports **[Raspberry Pi 4 Model B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/)**.
-To avoid insufficient memory issues, the recommended RAM memory of Raspberry Pi 4 is **4 GB or 8 GB**.
+From the version 2.0.0, webOS OSE officially supports **[Raspberry Pi 4 Model B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/)**.
+We recommend using **4 GB or higher** model to avoid insufficient memory issues.
-* webOS OSE 2.0 is designed for touch interface, so we recommend that you use a touch device as an input device for the target device.
-If you use a keyboard and a mouse as input devices, some functionalities might not work.
 {{< /note >}}

 {{< caution >}}
-We do not provide official support for issues caused by running webOS OSE 2.0 on Raspberry Pi 3.
+We do not support running webOS OSE 2.0.0 or higher on Raspberry Pi 3.
 {{< /caution >}}

 ### For webOS OSE 1.x

-* Raspberry Pi 3
+- Raspberry Pi 3
-* microSD card (8 GB or larger) and microSD card reader device
+- microSD card (8 GB or larger) and microSD card reader device
-* HDMI-compatible monitor and cable
+- HDMI-compatible monitor and cable
-* Input devices such as a keyboard and a mouse
+- Input devices such as a keyboard and a mouse
-* Ethernet cable and internet connection
+- Ethernet cable and internet connection

 {{< note >}}
 webOS OSE 1.x officially supports **[Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)**.